The Mindset of Change Leaders

 To be a great change leader, connect with people authentically and be real with them about what change means and how it happens.

 Be comfortable with the discomfort of change but work to increase others’ comfort with it.
 When change gets bumpy or goes badly, it can be frustrating and scary.
 Change leaders know that not everyone will experience the same emotions — that, across the organisation, the emotions will run the gamut.
 Don’t allow it to become the elephant in the room.
-Notice it, steer into it, leverage it and maybe even embrace it.
+Notice it, steer into it, leverage it, and maybe even embrace it.

 Always create a ‘listening zone’ – a session focused on open discussion about the current changes — how are they going, how are people feeling about them, and what can be adapted to address negative emotions and accelerate change.
 Even small change puts us into the change curve (Kubler-Ross) either consciously or unconsciously – it is a skill to recognise this in ourselves and others.
 It’s this emotional element that often blocks the pace of change – where the resistance exists.